vladdeSV/gm_extensions/SPEC.md

 * All arguments following an optional argument must also be declared optional.
 * No arguments may come after a type using the spread operator.
 Read more about the [Spread operator](#spread-operator).

-Argument and return types refer to the [GameMaker Libaray Extension Type Declarations](#gamemaker-libaray-extension-type-declarations).
+Argument and return types may only be declared as a single type, of which described in the [GameMaker Libaray Extension Type Declarations](#gamemaker-libaray-extension-type-declarations).

 The return type, including the comma (`: {return type}`), must be ommited if the function does not return any value.